the-Coding-Boot-Camp-at-UT/UTA-VIRT-BO-FSF-PT-06-2021-U-B/01-Class-Content/01-HTML-Git-CSS/04-Supplemental/professional-readme-guide/02-taNotes.md

 `cp -r Develop/* ~/ut-mws/homework-1/`

 cp (copy) -r Develop/* (copies everything that is in the Develop file into a folder called ut-mws and into another folder called homework-1

 ---
+## Github Pages

+The steps to use Github Pages to host our website are the following from A-Z starting with a new repo if you already have a repo skip to step 5:

+1. Create the repository in github
+2. Clone the repository to your local computer `git clone "your link"`
+3. Through the terminal add as many files as you want, but this REQUIREs an index.html file at the root level.
+4. Push the changes to the repository.
+5. Back in Github navigate to the repository and click on the settings tab at the top right corner once inside.
+6. Scroll down to the "github pages" section and select the master branch as the source in the first drop down.
+7. After the refresh scroll down again to the "github pages" section and you're going to have the live link of your website.
+This can be shared with friends family and used in an `<a>` tag in a portfolio.

+Important details:

+1. The index.html file needs to reside at the root level of your repository.
+This is needed to github to find the pages.
+2. You can add more directories like css, js, imgs to the repository and refer to the files inside those directories using relative paths in your index.html.
+3. You can also add other html pages and use `<a href="">` to refer to those files inside your repository.

+---